The Pleasure-Purpose Matrix

 You can download this chart with the data here.

-It’s editable.
+Both are editable.
 You can turn the labels on and off, or remove items entirely — whatever you need to tell your story.

 (By the way, I thought “Eating ice cream at night,” “Masturbating,” and “Scrolling social media for 20 minutes” would end up in the "Like-Unfulfilling" quadrant.
 I guess acknowledging that you enjoy unfulfilling things is harder than I thought.)